-Setup of report parameters for filtering by date might be a bit tricky, especially in case of timestamp fields because they cannot be filtered with simple equality comparison with some date.
-Let's discover how to do setup report parameters for typical usage scenarious.
+Setup of report parameters for filtering by date might be a bit tricky, especially in case of timestamp fields because they cannot be filtered with simple equality comparison with a some date value.
+Let's discover how to do setup report parameters for typical cases.

-This is simplest case when data range is specified with 2 separate report parameters:
+This is simplest case when date range is specified with 2 separate user-entered report parameters:

 Application of these parameters in the data source query is rather trivial: